 The employee will have received a P45 from their previous employer when they stopped working for them.
-This should be given to the new employer (BCC).
+This should be given to the new employer (BC).
 It's a record of pay and the tax that's been deducted from the total earnings so far in the current tax year.
 It shows:

 A new starter checklist is required for tax purposes and is completed by an employee who does not have a P45 when commencing a role.
 New starter checklists are available on the Gov.uk website and can be completed online or printed off.
-They must be signed by the employee.[ Insert link here] .
+They must be signed by the employee.

 A new starter checklist contains important information that affects the amount of tax payable, such as whether:

 A P11D tells HM Revenue and Customs (HMRC) about the value of any taxable benefits an employee has received during the tax year.

 P11Ds are issued by the 6th of July annually.
 These are generally sent to all employees with taxable benefits in the two weeks prior to the 6 July.